 Depression, including the depression that is part of bipolar disorder, Bipolar Disorder In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
 Mania is characterized... read more is involved in over 50% of attempted suicides and an even higher percentage of completed suicides.
 Depression can occur out of the blue, be triggered by a recent loss or other distressing event, or result from a combination of factors.
 In people with depression, marital problems, recent arrest or trouble with the law, unhappy or ended love affairs, disputes with parents or bullying (among adolescents), or the recent loss of a loved one (particularly among older people) may trigger a suicide attempt.
 The risk of suicide is higher if people with depression also have significant anxiety.
 Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
 It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more

 Medical disorders, especially those that are painful and chronic, contribute to about 20% of suicides in older people.
 Recently diagnosed medical disorders, such as diabetes, multiple sclerosis, Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more cancer, and infection, can also increase suicide risk.
-Some health conditions such as AIDS, Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more temporal lobe epilepsy, Focal-onset seizures In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
-Many people have unusual sensations just before a seizure... read more and head injuries Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
+Some health conditions such as AIDS, Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more temporal lobe epilepsy, Focal-onset seizures and head injuries Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
 Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more can directly affect people's brain functioning and, thus, increase suicide risk.